 At first the prayer was known as the “Salutation of the Blessed Virgin,” and only consisted of the two verses joined together.
 It was not until much later that the second petitionary half of the prayer (the Holy Mary part) was added.
 For several centuries the prayer simply ended at “…blessed is the fruit of thy womb, Jesus.
 Amen,” but sometimes included different petitions that were added on after that.

 The Oldest hymn to Mary Mother of God

 The official prayer of the “Ave Maria” was not finalized until after the publication of the Catechism of the Council of Trent and the prayer was then included in the Roman Breviary of 1568.
 In the Catechism of Trent the prayer is mentioned, still referred to as the “Angelical Salutation.”

 The prayer is now a central pillar of Catholic devotion.
-It expresses our love for the Blessed Virgin Mary using words from Scripture and then asks for her assistance in our hour of need.
-It is a beautiful prayer, one that has a history going back at least one thousand years.
+It expresses Catholics’ love for the Blessed Virgin Mary, using words from Scripture and then asks for her assistance “in our hour of need.”
+It is a popular, widespread prayer, one that has a history going back at least one thousand years.